 City of Upsala provides city water and sewer along with contracted garbage and recycling within the city limits.
 We provide efficient, reliable services throughout the City of Upsala and is committed to providing the highest quality water, sewer, and recycling at the lowest possible rates to benefit the community.
 If you any questions about your utility bill, please contact the city clerk at (320) 573-4950.
+If you get more than a month behind in your utility bill, you will receive a letter informing you of a disconnection of utilities by a certain date, please call city office for more information.

 What to do if you have an outage: